 Students are expected to conduct themselves in a responsible manner in all aspects of their daily living.
 Students at Concordia University are present on the campus not by right, but by privilege accorded annually to those who contribute to the achievement of the objectives of the university.
 At the discretion of the administration, a student may be dismissed from school for serious misconduct.
-For further details on student conduct, student records and disciplinary matters, consult the Concordia University Student Handbook which can be obtained from the Student Services Office.
+For further details on student conduct, student records and disciplinary matters, consult the Concordia University Student Handbook which can be obtained from the Dean of Student Affairs office or www.cui.edu.